 You should make these arrangements before confirming your hire of the theatre.

 Most rights holders require that your publicity materials contain information about the rights holder to confirm that permission has been granted.
-Please ensure you are aware of these requirements and let us know so we can include the details on our website with your show details.
+Please ensure you are aware of these requirements.
+We will include license information on our website along side the show details and image.

 In the case of other shows, such as concerts, dance shows, variety shows, pantomimes and others, the theatre is obliged to collect the fees for the performance of songs and music in most circumstances.
 We collect these fees on behalf of Performance Rights Society (PRS) and Phonographic Performance Limited (PPL).